Aotearoa New Zealand’s earthquake resilience boosted by release of new hazard model

 Led by a team from GNS Science, more than 50 local and international scientists have been collaborating for more than two years on the revision of the National Seismic Hazard Model(external link), which was made publicly available this week.

-An important part of New Zealand’s hazard-scape toolkit, the National Seismic Hazard Model (NHSM) provides an estimate of the likelihood and strength of earthquake ground shaking at any given site in New Zealand, and considers how different parts of the country might behave in the event of large magnitude earthquakes.
+An important part of New Zealand’s hazard-scape toolkit, the National Seismic Hazard Model (NSHM) provides an estimate of the likelihood and strength of earthquake ground shaking at any given site in New Zealand, and considers how different parts of the country might behave in the event of large magnitude earthquakes.

 Explaining the National Seismic Hazard Model 2022 transcript